 Check their ears once a week for any build up of wax or infection and clean accordingly.

-This top tip is extremely important for a healthy German Shepherd.
+This top tip is extremely important for your German Shepherd’s health.
 Since most dogs over the age of three will develop periodontal disease, it is extremely important to keep those toothy trains nice and clean.
 This infectious disease can be a real doozie and if not taken care of quickly can wreak havoc on your GSD’s organs and health.
 The progressive gum disease can be fatal if left untreated.

 Fun Fact: You need to brush your dog’s teeth consistently for the best results.
 Studies show that brushing at least three times weekly is necessary to retain their oral health.